BMW E3: Development

 After a long hiatus, BMW decided to develop a six-cylinder car in the early 1960s.
 Work on what was to become the E3 commenced in 1965.
-The engine was based on the existing M10 inline 4s, sharing their overall layout, though not merely adding two cylinders.
+The engine was based on the existing M10 inline-fours, sharing their overall layout, though not merely adding two cylinders.
 The design team was led by Wilhelm Hofmeister, with some detail work executed by Italy's Bertone and Michelotti studios.
 A goal was to offer more passenger space and comfort than the earlier, somewhat smaller New Class saloons had.
 The new sedan was noticeably a "driver's car", focusing on the front-seat occupants, and the smaller E9 coupé was more of a 2+2 than a full four-seater.

 A new feature was the twin headlights, set into the grille, a design which was to define BMW styling for decades.
 Early mockups of the E3 featured broad rectangular single headlamps with rounded corners, but these never went into production - perhaps as a result of the lukewarm reception of the similarly designed 2000 CS.
 The new car also required a new welding plant at BMW's Munich site.
 In spite of the car's all-new construction it only cost 70 million D-mark to develop.
 This was less than half of what one might have expected at the time.